-e 1.
-Inclusion criteria for PDR data Patient Criteria Woman Delivery episodes • Delivers a newborn or stillbirth in a BC acute care hospital; Delivers a newborn or stillbirth in a BC acute care hospital's emergency room, en route to a BC acute care hospital, or in a clinic and is admitted to the hospital ≤24 hours of delivery; Delivers a newborn or stillbirth at home in BC under the care of a registered healthcare provider; Delivers a newborn or stillbirth at home in BC without the attendance of a registered healthcare provider and is admitted to a BC acute care hospital ≤24 hours of delivery.
-Postpartum episodes Surgical day care or inpatient admissions to a BC acute care hospital ≤42 days post-delivery; Woman who delivered a live birth or stillbirth in a BC hospital's emergency room, en route to a BC acute care hospital, or in a clinic and is admitted to a BC acute care hospital &gt;24 hours and ≤42 days post-delivery; Woman who delivered a live birth or stillbirth at home under the care of a registered healthcare provider and is admitted to a BC acute care hospital &gt;24 hours and ≤42 days post-delivery (until March 31, 2014); Woman who delivered a live birth or stillbirth at home under the care of a registered healthcare provider and is admitted to a BC acute care hospital ≤42 days post-delivery (effective April 1, 2014); Woman who delivered a live birth or stillbirth at home but not under the care of a registered healthcare provider and is admitted to a BC acute care hospital &gt;24 hours and ≤42 days post-delivery; Companion well mothers ≤42 days post-delivery.
-Baby Newborn episodes Live birth or stillbirth born in a BC acute care hospital; Live birth or stillbirth born in a BC acute care hospital's emergency room, en route to a BC acute care hospital, or in a clinic and is admitted to the hospital ≤24 hours of birth; Live birth or stillbirth born at home in BC under the care of a registered healthcare provider; Live birth or stillbirth born at home in BC without the attendance of a registered healthcare provider and is admitted to a BC acute care hospital ≤24 hours of birth; Transfer/readmission episodes Baby ≤28 days old admitted to a BC acute care hospital from home; Baby transferred to a BC acute care hospital from another acute care hospital where baby has not yet been discharged to home; Baby born in a BC acute care hospital's emergency room, en route to a BC acute care hospital, or in a clinic and is admitted to the hospital &gt;24 hours and ≤28 days post-birth; Baby born at home under the care of a registered healthcare provider and is admitted to a BC acute care hospital &gt;24 hours and ≤28 days post-birth (until March 31, 2014); Baby born at home under the care of a registered healthcare provider and is admitted to a BC acute care hospital ≤28 days post-birth (effective April 1, 2014).
-Babies born at home in BC without the attendance of a registered healthcare provider and is admitted to a BC acute care hospital &gt;24 hours after birth; Companion well babies ≤28 days old.
+Patient Criteria Woman Delivery episodes Delivers a newborn or stillbirth in a BC acute care hospital; • Delivers a newborn or stillbirth in a BC acute care hospital's emergency room, en route to a BC acute care hospital, or in a clinic and is admitted to the hospital ≤ 24 hours of delivery; • Delivers a newborn or stillbirth at home in BC under the care of a registered healthcare provider; • Delivers a newborn or stillbirth at home in BC without the attendance of a registered healthcare provider and is admitted to a BC acute care hospital \leq 24 hours of delivery.
+Postpartum episodes [†] Surgical day care or inpatient admissions to a BC acute care hospital ≤42 days post-delivery; Woman who delivered a live birth or stillbirth in a BC hospital's emergency room, en route to a BC acute care hospital, or in a clinic and is admitted to a BC acute care hospital >24 hours and ≤42 days post-delivery; Woman who delivered a live birth or stillbirth at home under the care of a registered healthcare provider and is admitted to a BC acute care hospital >24 hours and ≤42 days post-delivery (until March 31, 2014); Woman who delivered a live birth or stillbirth at home under the care of a registered healthcare provider and is admitted to a BC acute care hospital \leq 42 days post-delivery (effective April 1, 2014); Woman who delivered a live birth or stillbirth at home but not under the care of a registered healthcare provider and is admitted to a BC acute care hospital >24 hours and ≤42 days post-delivery; Dahar Companion well mothers ≤42 days post-delivery.
+Baby Newborn episodes Live birth or stillbirth born in a BC acute care hospital; Live birth or stillbirth born in a BC acute care hospital's emergency room, en route to a BC acute care hospital, or in a clinic and is admitted to the hospital ≤24 hours of birth; Live birth or stillbirth born at home in BC under the care of a registered healthcare provider; Live birth or stillbirth born at home in BC without the attendance of a registered healthcare provider and is admitted to a BC acute care hospital ≤ 24 hours of birth; Transfer/readmission episodes Baby ≤28 days old admitted to a BC acute care hospital from home; Baby transferred to a BC acute care hospital from another acute care hospital where baby has not yet been discharged to home; Baby born in a BC acute care hospital's emergency room, en route to a BC acute care hospital, or in a clinic and is admitted to the hospital >24 hours and \leq 28 days post-birth; Baby born at home under the care of a registered healthcare provider and is admitted to a BC acute care bospital > 24 hours and <28 days pact bitth (until March 31, 2014); BC acute care hospital >24 hours and ≤28 days post-birth (until March 31, 2014); Baby born at home under the care of a registered healthcare provider and is admitted to a Baby born at home under the care of a registered healthcare provider and is admitted to a BC acute care hospital ≤28 days post-birth (effective April 1, 2014).
+Babies born at home in BC without the attendance of a registered healthcare provider and is Bables born at nome in BC without the attendance of a registered healthcare provider and is admitted to a BC acute care hospital >24 hours after birth; Companion well babies ≤28 days old.